-ductwork making noise
+Ductwork making noise

 HVAC

-The answer to 'ductwork making noise' is that there are several common causes for noisy ductwork, including loose connections, obstructions, and air leaks.
-Symptoms may include whistling, rattling, or banging sounds coming from the vents or ductwork.
-While some minor issues can be DIY-fixed, more complex problems often require a professional HVAC technician to diagnose and resolve the issue.
+The answer to 'ductwork making noise' is that there are several common causes, including loose connections, air leaks, and debris buildup.
+Symptoms may include rattling, whistling, or rumbling noises coming from the ductwork.
+Solutions can range from simple DIY fixes to more complex professional repairs, depending on the root cause.

 Sources